c250-final-project/myronEdit/README.md

 # myronEdit
 05/09/17 THURSDAY UPDATE:
 I have included Justin's updated code into the Master main along with Yan Yan's existing code for payroll.
 With Justin's code we can now add as many employees to a text file as many times as we want.
+Updated files are "FILES1"

 \n\n\n\n\n(older)